TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **HTI - Haiti:** Corporate income tax rate of 30 percent, see Bloomberg Tax, "Country Guides - Haiti," https://www.bloomberglaw.com/product/tax/document/25590597672.

-* **IMN - Isle of Man:** Correction: Corporate income tax rate of 15 percent between 2003 and 2006, see OECD, "Corporate Tax Statistics: Statutory Corporate Tax Rate Explanatory Annex for Non-OECD Jurisdictions," http://www.oecd.org/tax/tax-policy/explanatory-annex-non-oecd-statutory-cit-rates.pdf.
+* **IMN - Isle of Man:** Correction to last year's dataset: Corporate income tax rate of 15 percent between 2003 and 2006, see OECD, "Corporate Tax Statistics: Statutory Corporate Tax Rate Explanatory Annex for Non-OECD Jurisdictions," http://www.oecd.org/tax/tax-policy/explanatory-annex-non-oecd-statutory-cit-rates.pdf.

 * **IOT - British Indian Ocean Territory:** As an overseas territory of the UK with no permanent population (the only inhabitants of the territory are US and British military personnel and associated contractors), there does not seem to be a tax system, hence shown as 'N/A.'